rachyharkov/template-starter-ci4-multirole/README.md

 This repository is a clone of the official repository of CodeIgniter 4.4.2, but with some changes, such as:

 - UI Template using Mazer Admin Template - [Check Here](https://github.com/zuramai/mazer)
-- User Authentication System
+- Authentication
 - Visitor and Admin Splitted Code for easy maintainability (For those who want to make a website with visitor access and admin access)
 - Multirole System
-- Menu access based on role
+- Menu Permission
-- User Management System
+- User Management
+- Using MySQL as main database

 Why? because it will speed up your development time, no need to think about the things above, just focus on your business logic.